 Network Infrastructure Stabilization and Enhancement: This includes projects such as enterprise upgrades (data center upgrades and mainframe storage replacements), unified network/communications, security improvements, and infrastructure specifically for business applications.

-Citywide Departmental Applications: Applications comprise the majority of OIT's sixyear program.
+Citywide Departmental Applications: Applications comprise the majority of OIT's six-year program.
+The City, though OIT, plans to continue to upgrade/modernize legacy applications Citywide.
 New systems that are planned under the Applications budget line include the following: